Array Jobs

 Pass PBS_ARRAY_INDEX as a Command Line Argument

-In the case that you are able to modify my_program it is possible to make PBS_ARRAY_INDEX available via a command line argument.
+In the case that you are able to modify my_program, it is possible to make PBS_ARRAY_INDEX available via a command line argument.
 How this works depends on the programming or scripting language used and basic examples for a few are shown below.
 Once you have PBS_ARRAY_INDEX it is then up to you to use it within your script/program to choose the correct input file or parameter value.
 If you modify your job script to:

 my_program $PBS_ARRAY_INDEX